Notting Hill Carnival London with Kids: The Family Day (Sunday) Survival Guide

 The Memory Worth Making

-Our daughter remembers the woman in the green feather costume who let her stand next to her for a photo.
-She remembers the steel band that taught her how to clap on the off-beat.
-She remembers the moment she figured out where the smell of cinnamon was coming from (it was rum punch, but the smell still appeals).
-She remembers the jerk chicken on a paper plate eaten on a curb on Westbourne Grove.
+Olivia remembers the woman in the green feather costume who let her stand in for a photo.
+She remembers the steel band that taught her to clap on the off-beat.
+She remembers the moment she figured out where the cinnamon smell was coming from (it was rum punch, but the smell still appeals).
+She remembers the jerk chicken on a paper plate, eaten on a curb on Westbourne Grove.

 Notting Hill Carnival is one of London's best gifts to families if you go on Sunday, leave by 5, and bring an open mind.
-Sixty years of joy in one neighborhood.
+Sixty years of joy in one neighbourhood.
 Go.

 Recommended Products